|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-These New Orleans-style pralines are incredibly delicious, and they are super easy to make.
-Just boil the candy mixture to the soft ball stage, stir, and let them set until firm.
-These are similar to a basic cooked fudge, but they are spooned onto wax paper or parchment paper to make small patties.
+New Orleans-style pralines are sweet and nutty confections of sugar, evaporated milk, butter, and pecans.
+Not only are they incredibly delicious, they are super easy to make.
+The method for making these pralines is similar to making basic fudge, but they are spooned onto wax or parchment paper to make small free-form patties.
+It doesn't get easier than that.

-You might be surprised to know that pralines and other types of fudge and caramels freeze well, so you can get a head start on holiday candy making..
-See the tips and variations for how to store your homemade pralines.
+You might be surprised to know that pralines and other types of fudge and caramels freeze well, so these pralines can give you a head start on any holiday candy making.
+They are also a sweet treat you can enjoy year-round.
+See below for variations and tips on how to store your homemade pralines.

 Gather the ingredients.

-Lay an 18-inch sheet of wax paper or parchment paper out on the countertop.
+Lay an 18-inch sheet of wax paper or parchment paper on the countertop.

 Cut the butter into small pieces.
-Place the pieces of butter on a plate and put the plate in the freezer.
+Place the pieces of butter on a plate and put the plate in the freezer while you heat the ingredients.

-In a heavy medium saucepan, combine the granulated and brown sugar with the evaporated milk.
+In a heavy medium saucepan, add the granulated sugar, brown sugar, and evaporated milk.

-Place the pan over medium heat and cook until the mixture reaches the soft ball stage.* If you have a candy thermometer (recommended), it should register about 235 F.
+Place the pan over medium heat, whisk to blend, and cook until the mixture reaches the soft ball stage or 235 F when measured with a candy thermometer.

-Remove the pan from the burner and stir in the frozen butter.
+Immediately remove the pan from the burner and stir in the frozen butter with a wooden spoon.

-Add the vanilla and pecans and continue stirring until the mixture is no longer shiny but is not too stiff.
+Add the pecans and vanilla and continue stirring with a wooden spoon until the mixture is no longer shiny and thickens, but is not too stiff.
 The candy should spread slightly when you spoon it onto the paper.

-Use a tablespoon to spoon mounds of the candy onto the wax paper or parchment.
+Use a tablespoon to spoon mounds of the candy onto the wax paper or parchment, making sure that there are pecans in each praline.

-Store the pralines in an airtight container for up to 2 to 3 weeks.
-Enjoy!
+Store the pralines in an airtight container at room temperature for up to 3 weeks.

-- For gift giving, wrap the pralines individually in cellophane wrappers or arrange them in a decorative tin with sheets of wax paper separating layers.
+- For gift giving, individually wrap the pralines in cellophane wrappers or arrange them in a decorative tin with sheets of wax paper separating the layers.